T-vK/WhoLockedMe/README.md

 ## WhoLockedMe

+#### What does it do?
+This tool shows you a list of all files that are currently being used by any process.
+Using the instant filter you can easily find out what is responsible for locking a file, disallowing you to delete it or even to eject a certain USB device.
+Using this tool you can now easily find files/folders that are being locked and release them with a click of a button.

 #### Credits
  * Credits to HotkeyIt for the super complicated handle retrievement!
  * Credits to jNizM for the neat QueryDosDevice function!